jontte75/greenhouse/omega/README.md

 ## Python

 This directory contains different python scripts.

-In the beginning it'll most likely contain scripts for testing purposes, not yet connected to Arduino or the greenhouse project.
+## i2ctest

+This directory contains different i2c related test scripts and other code.
+Look file history, since these are just testing material, so...